Project Manager – Musalaha Academy (part-time)

-(1) Recruit – Reach out to women who are interested in addressing the conflict and our vision of reconciliation and its relevance locally and globally.
-(2) Manage and Coordinate – Work with other Project Managers and team members with the purpose of successfully implementing all reconciliation-based activities for the different target groups.
-And do so in an organized, reliable, and fair manner.
-(3) Report – Communicate in writing and verbally with the donors sponsoring the respective projects in a professional and timely manner.
+(1) Connect and Develop – Reach out and build relationships with educational institutions locally and globally who are interested in using the material on the Musalaha Academy.
+(2) Manage and Coordinate – Work with team members with the purpose of successfully providing users support to students and educators that are using Musalaha’s reconciliation-based material and activities on the online platform.
+(3) Report – Communicate in writing and verbally with the Musalaha Staff and donors sponsoring the Musalaha Academy in a professional and timely manner.
 This may include writing applications, reports, sections for Musalaha’s newsletter, and conducting project evaluations.

 Job level: Manager

 • Develop and manage the Musalaha Academy online platform.

 • Develop and contribute to the content of Musalaha’s 22-chapter Curriculum of Reconciliation.